 Local government jurisdictions seeking to participate in the Prohousing Designation Program, can reach HCD at ProhousingPolicies@hcd.ca.gov.
-Adopting local policies meeting these criterions confer benefits to local communities under LPP as well as numerous other State funding programs.
+Adopting local policies meeting these criteria confer benefits to local communities under the Competitive Program as well as numerous other State funding programs.